abowhill/PyGamer_GPS/README.md

 Software that turns PyGamer into a GPS gadget

-Fits into some cell phone car holders
+Fits into some cell phone holderrs for cars

 Navigable screens: Debug screen, plus MPH, KPH, Altitude, Heading big print screens (see screenshots)

 Hardware: